lllyasviel/stable-diffusion-webui-forge/README.md

 However, if newer extensions use Forge, their codes can be much shorter.

 Usually if an old extension rework using Forge's unet patcher, 80% codes can be removed, especially when they need to call controlnet.

-Note that **animatediff** is under construction by [continue-revolution](https://github.com/continue-revolution) and coming soon at [sd-forge-animatediff](https://github.com/continue-revolution/sd-forge-animatediff). (continue-revolution original words: "basic features (t2v, prompt travel, inf v2v) have been proven to work well, motion lora, cn v2v still under construction and may be finished in a week, and we can mention motion brush")